DACS-BAKKER/breadth-and-depth-first-searches-echen20/ReadMe.txt

 CannibalsAndMissionaries - contains a completed C&M file solver with breadth and depth first search implementations.
 It also contains private class RiverNode
 RiverState - contains code for RiverState which holds the array for the problem as well as knowing how to find next moves CMGraphics - my graphics representation of the problem, with red representing cannibals and black representing missionaries, and blue as boat
+CMGraphicsWImages - same as CMGraphics just with images instead of colored blocks, run CMGraphics if pictures do not load

 Extra Files: